MarkyTurtle/Batman---Amiga/README.md

  - [Progress to date](#progress-to-date)

 This repo contains my progress of the disassembling of the 2 Disk version of Batman The Movie for the Amiga.
 Parts of the game can be reassembled an executed using VSCode and the Amiga Assembly plugin.
-All Game Levels can be built and played frm the Source Code using VSCode.
-There are a couple of minor bugs and music to fix for the BatCave and Catherdral Levels.
+**All Game Levels can be built and played from the Source Code using VSCode.**
+There are a couple of minor bugs and music to fix for the Catherdral Level so it plays level 1 music for the moment.

 ## Main Code Projects
 The folder names for the projects below reflect the file names of the executables held on the original disks.